 - Stay Calm and Courteous: Keep the interaction civil.
 Avoid confrontations or admitting fault.

-- Inform Them of Your Intention to File a Claim: If you plan to file a claim with your insurer, make this known to the other driver.
+- Inform Them Of Your Intention To File A Claim: If you plan to file a claim with your auto insurance company, make this known to the other driver.

 The involvement of law enforcement is a crucial component in handling accidents with uninsured drivers.